New Resource

 What Is a Video Format Converter?

-To provide trustworthy recommendations, we performed hands-on testing on every tool listed here.
-Our evaluation prioritized real-world performance over marketing claims.
+To provide trustworthy recommendations, we performed hands-on testing on every tool listed here using a controlled set of source files.

 Test Environment